gquere/ngp2/README.md

 ncurses-grep
 ------------

-ngp2 is a rewrite from the discontinued [ncurses-grep](https://github.com/gquere/ngp), aiming to be more stable process-wise and reliable search-wise.

-It lets you browse results of a grep-like search in a Vim-like style and open them in your favourite editor (vim) at the right line.
+ngp2 lets you browse results of a grep-like search in a Vim-like style and open them in your favourite editor (vim) at the right line.

 ![yay](/capture.png)